How to cut back on sugar: Healthy Diet Plan

 2. Opt for naturally sweet fruit and vegetables

-As you wean yourself off ‘free’ sugars (the type we are advised to cut back on) choose natural sources of sweetness like fresh fruits or naturally sweet veggies such as sweet potatoes.
-This will help your palate adapt and will keep you energised so you don’t experience a sugar crash.
-Naturally sweet fruit and vegetables, such as the fresh raspberries that we’ve used to top the porridge in our Healthy Diet Plan, are packed with vitamins, minerals and fibre.
+As you wean yourself off 'free' sugars (the type we are advised to cut back on) choose natural sources of sweetness like fresh fruits or naturally sweet veggies such as sweet potatoes.
+This will help your palate adapt and will keep you energised so you don't experience a sugar crash.
+Naturally sweet fruit and vegetables, such as the fresh berries that we've used to top the millet porridge in our Healthy Diet Plan, are packed with vitamins, minerals and fibre.
 Try our inspiring snack and sweet treat suggestions, designed to complement a healthy balanced diet.

 3. Eat enough protein and fat

 Include protein and healthy fats in all of your main meals – these macronutrients take more time to digest so they keep you fuller for longer, which is crucial for curbing cravings and keeping you satiated.
 The flavourful veg-packed egg muffins from our Healthy Diet Plan makes a great lunch, rich in protein and healthy fats from the eggs and legumes.
 Some research has suggested that a satisfying breakfast may help you to make better food choices later on in the day, so you may find yourself less likely to reach for the biscuit tin.
 You'll find three delicious, hearty breakfast recipes in our latest plan.

 This article was reviewed on 16th December 2022.